BrepGen: A B-rep Generative Diffusion Model with Structured Latent Geometry: Structured Latent Geometry

-\myparagraphd{Association Duplication} The number of edges bounding a face and the faces forming a solid vary, which is the last ambiguity in the graph topology of our tree representation.
-Our idea is to pick a predetermined maximum branching factor for each tree level and pad randomly selected nodes at each parent node.
-The bottom-right tree in Fig.~\ref{fig:data} illustrates this process with the tree randomly padded to two faces and three edges per face.
+The number of edges bounding a face and the number of faces forming a solid vary, however the numbers of faces and edges required to build a solid will not be known at inference time.
+Our idea is to pick a predetermined maximum branching factor for each tree level and randomly duplicate nodes until reaching the maximum number of children.
+We found this `duplication padding' strategy results in fewer missing faces and edges at inference time than the zero-padding strategy.
+Randomly selecting the duplicated nodes per training iteration also helps prevent over-fitting.
+The bottom-right tree in \autoref{fig:data} illustrates this process with the tree randomly padded to two faces and three edges per face.
 The yellow edge is duplicated once and the purple edge is duplicated twice.
 Association relations can be recovered by removing child nodes with the same geometry under each parent.
-Note that every edge is always connected to two vertices of its start and end, making the vertex association duplication unnecessary.
+Note that every edge is always connected to two vertices of its start and end, making the association duplication unnecessary for vertices.